-This option from Frisco is a fantastic cat climbing tree for large cats.
+This option from Go Pet Club is a fantastic cat climbing tree for large cats.
 It has an incredible height of 72 inches, making it an almost floor to ceiling reach.
 It places your kitty well up above the ground.

 This 6-foot cat tree offers plenty of vertical space for room any indoor cat.
 They can leap, lounge, scratch, and climb this tall, sturdy tree, exercising every muscle in their bodies.

 At the top, there are three perches that kitties can climb up to.
 Each platform measures roughly 13 inches in width, which should be plenty for sitting and relaxing.
 Underneath, there are several scratching posts covered in sisal material.

 With this tree, your cat gets two cat condos for large cats that they can hide away in.
 Both have a small ramp leading up to the entrance.
 This also means it’s suitable for more than one cat—if they can share.

 Covering the sturdy engineered wood construction is ultra-soft faux fur.
 It’s available in two colors; cream and brown.
 Also included are carefully placed dangling toys that your kitty can bat back and forth.